 The House, Peacock Cafe and The Shop are now closed and will re-open on 29th March 2020

-The gardens are open until 31st October 2019 and then will re-open on 1st March 2020
+The gardens are closed and will re-open on 1st March 2020

 The House is open for group bookings from just before Easter to 31st October by arrangement.
 Group discounts available for bookings of 20 or more.